Dominic Kinnear – Head Coach

 While living in Santa Cruz, Kowba was involved in the development of local soccer players, coaching and mentoring youth from the Catalyst Soccer Club and Santa Cruz Breakers.
-Originally from Encinitas, Calif., Kowba lives with his wife, Meredith, and in his free time enjoys surfing, snowboarding and playing golf.
+In his free time, he enjoys surfing, snowboarding and playing golf.
+Originally from Encinitas, Calif., Kowba and his wife Meredith have one daughter, Clara Rose.

 Justin Andrews - Equipment Manager

 Justin Andrews was recently promoted to Equipment Manager after starting as Team Operations Coordinator.
 A Blessing, Texas native, Andrews interned with the Houston Dynamo marketing department before joining the club full-time.

 Andrews attends the University of Houston and is on course to graduate with a BS in Sports Management in May 2015.
 He and his fiance Katie have one son, Jackson, and live in Pearland.